Flutter Vs. React Native: The Right Platform to Choose for Your Business

 Introduction to Flutter

 Flutter is a newbie in the mobile application world.
 Developers create beautiful native applications and this framework helps them in building cross-platform apps with ease.
 You need to know the Dart programming language to use Flutter.
 It was first released back in 2017 by Google, who is using the framework for some of its biggest app development projects and is continuously pushing this framework towards becoming the ultimate solution for creating cross-platform apps.
 Flutter installation on Android studio for project development is quite easy and can be done in a few easy steps.
-Some popular apps created using Flutter framework are as follows:
+Some popular apps created using the Flutter framework are as follows:

 - Google Ads